mvolkmann/blog/src/smalltalk.md

 ## Overriding doesNotUnderstand

-The `Object` class defines the `doesNotUnderstand` method to open a `MessageNotUnderstood` window.
+The `Object` class defines the `doesNotUnderstand` method which opens a `MessageNotUnderstood` window.
 This can be overridden in specific classes to provide specialized processing of messages that do not have corresponding methods.

-Let's demonstrate this by defining an `Accessible` class that enables sending messages set and get any instance variable in classes that inherit from this class.
+Let's demonstrate this by defining an `Accessible` class that enables sending messages to set and get any instance variable in classes that inherit from this class.

 Here is the class definition: